EttusResearch/uhd/host/docs/transport.rst

 ------------------------------------------------------------------------
 The USB transport is implemented with libusb.
 Libusb provides an asynchronous API for USB bulk transfers.
-The transport implementation allocates a number of buffers and submits asynchronous requests through libusb.
-Event handler threads run in the background to process these requests.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Transport parameters